-Learn the Pros and Cons of Buying Into a Dunkin' Donuts Franchise
+The Pros and Cons of Buying a Dunkin' Donuts Franchise

 In 1946, entrepreneur William Rosenberg founded a company that delivered meals and snacks to factory workers in the Boston area and called it Industrial Luncheon Services.
 While selling food in factories and at construction sites, Rosenberg noticed that the two most popular items he sold every day were coffee and doughnuts.

-Convinced he could make more money focusing on just those two items, he closed Industrial Luncheon Services in 1948 and opened a doughnut shop in Quincy, Massachusetts called the Open Kettle.
+Convinced he could make more money focusing on just those two items, he closed Industrial Luncheon Services in 1948 and opened a doughnut shop in Quincy, Massachusetts, called the Open Kettle, which he renamed to Dunkin' donuts a year later.

 The First Store